Alfred House is home to the School’s male boarders.

-Alfred House is currently home to the School’s male boarders in Years 10 to 13.
-Based in the heart of the School and with access to all of the School’s facilities, Alfred House is a home away from home for many of our students.
+Based in the heart of the School, with access to all of the School’s facilities, Alfred House is a home away from home for many of our students.

 There are newly refurbished rooms housing just over sixty pupils and vary from en-suite single bedrooms to shared bedrooms with shared bathroom facilities.

 The students’ very well furnished personal space is complemented by a wide range of communal areas in which our boarders come together to cook (in either of the two kitchens), play table tennis, pool, or any other of many options available in the ‘Games Room’, practise music (on their own instruments, or on either of the two pianos), watch sports, films or other shows (on a large-screen TV), or just hang out with their friends.

-A well-equipped laundry room with a number of washing machines and tumble dryers is also available for use in the house.
-There are five resident tutors, not including the Houseparent who lives in a flat overlooking the House.
+A well-equipped laundry room with a number of washing machines and tumble dryers is available for use.
+There are five resident tutors and a Houseparent who lives in a flat overlooking the House.

 The students residing in Alfred House are encouraged to make their views known and given the opportunity to help put them into practice by securing a position on the Alfred House Council.
 This is a flexible student body which includes a House Captain and his Deputy, as well as up to five other senior prefects: Academic, Wellbeing, Social and Facilities/Environment Secretaries and a Treasurer.